-Want to learn to play?
-Your beginner string FAQ’s, answered.
+Want to learn to play a bowed string instrument?
+Your beginner string FAQ’s are answered here.
 Interested in learning to play the violin, viola, cello or bass, but not sure where to begin?
-Perhaps you are interested in buying an instrument.
-Did you know that you can rent instruments as well, and that this may be a better economic choice for … Continue reading Starting a Stringed Instrument from Zero: Supplies, Investment and Recommendations
+Perhaps you are interested in buying an instrument, but did you know that you can rent instruments as well, and that this … Continue reading Getting started: Lessons on stringed instruments

 To help students polish their scales and arpeggios, I have created a practice play-along routine.
 The way to use these recordings is very simple.
 I will play a passage notated in small notes and you will repeat it after me while keeping time.
 A couple of things to note: you can choose either to play … Continue reading ABRSM Clarinet Grade 1 scales and arpeggios practice play-alongs